 3. Sales Growth

-The amount of revenue growth is a criterion you have to use to evaluate each potential fintech stock.
+The amount of revenue growth is a criterion you have to use to evaluate each potential FinTech stock.
 It is essential to check not just for exceptional growth in the current quarter or fiscal year, but also for an established and continuous growth history.

 In addition, it is essential to ensure sufficient space for the growth rate to be sustained.
 If a company had $1 billion in yearly sales and grew its revenue by 30% last year, you would be more enthusiastic if the whole market size were $50 billion than if it were $3 billion.